tarasowski/backend/dynamodb/000_database_introduction.md

 ### Representing Relationships: 1:1 Relationships
 * The maximum cardinality determines how a relationship is represented
 * 1:1 relationship
-    + The key from one reltation is placed in the other as a foreign key
+    + The key from one relation is placed in the other as a foreign key
     + If both sides of the relationship are optional (if mimimum cardinality on both sides is ZERO), it does not matter which table receives the foreign key
     + If only one side of the relationship is optional (if one side of the relationship has a minimum cardinality of ZERO, while the other side of the relationship has a minimum cardinality of ONE), the optional side receives the foreign key